Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Results

-\textbf{Water Vapor: } Model performance is generally consistent across the sites, with especially strong performance over humid forest sites and plains where the data largely follows the traditional MOST curve with a separation by $y_b$ under more convective conditions.
+\textbf{Water Vapor: } Traditional scaling performance is generally consistent across the sites, with especially strong performance over humid forest sites and plains where the data largely follows the traditional MOST curve with a separation by $y_b$ under more convective conditions.
 There are two exceptions to this pattern, with PUUM, a rainforest site in Hawai‘i and GUAN, a dry forest site in sub-tropical Puerto Rico showing significant site $MAD$ compared to other sites.
 Both sites are complex, and coastal.
 For both sites, error is significantly higher for relatively high velocity flows originating from the coastline.
-Fog and cloud interception, a potential problem for the PUUM site in particular where fog or cloud interception are frequent\cite{delay_history_2010}, should not be included in the analysis due to the removal of saturated conditions ($RH>95\%$), but could still be a significant factor in condensation on the infrared gas analyzer and corresponding error affecting periods after these events.
+Fog and cloud interception (where clouds in the atmosphere flow into the land, tree canopies or sensors), a potential problem for the PUUM site in particular where fog or cloud interception are frequent \cite{delay_history_2010}, should not be included in the analysis due to the removal of saturated conditions ($RH>95\%$), but could still be a significant factor in condensation on the infrared gas analyzer and corresponding error affecting periods after these events.
+Since the infrared gas analyzer does not have a heater, while the relative humidity of a given time period may be less than 95\% cutoff, previous time steps may allow for accumulation of condensation which will likely persist for long time periods given the overall wet conditions.
 Fog and clouds, however, are unlikely to explain the observed behavior for the drier sites in Puerto Rico.
 Mesoscale or sub-mesoscale motions, sea breeze in particular, may be driving some of the coastal errors, however advective flows and their impacts on flux-variance relations are difficult to quantify and evaluate without multiple towers.
 Another possible explanation is that this divergence from scaling relations occurs due to source inhomogeneity; when the wind speed is high and the prevailing wind comes from the ocean, the tower will pick up a mix of turbulence in flows that originated over the land and the ocean, which would presumably be dry and wet respectively.
 This would result in an increase in the variance that is not derived from the local flux.
 When the atmosphere is highly unstable, and we expect fluxes to be larger, this variance may not significantly impact the flux-variance relations when compared to near-neutral conditions where the flux is low.
-This may explain the observation that the elevated $\Phi_q$ values at coastal sites in figure \ref{fig:sites_u} appear to be more significant under near neutral conditions rather than more convective.
+This may explain the observation that the elevated $\Phi_q$ values at coastal sites in figure \ref{fig:sites_u} appear to be more significant under near neutral rather than more convective conditions.